“There’s only one thing I seek from God,” the young girl said. “Forgiveness. Other than forgiveness, there’s nothing else I want.”

 What if I told you that in one life, we actually live many lives?
 And that it’s up to us to make the most of every life we live in one lifetime.
 Every decade we live through turns us into a different person.
 Each decade is a new life of sorts.
 Read more here.

-A story that can change your life
+A story that can change your life, your truth about life.

 In 2011, I met a man called Sunil.
 Sunil was an average-built, soft-spoken, short man, no more than 5’4″.
 Looking at his round and youthful face, you would think that he would be no more than thirty-five when he was in fact, 53 and just 5 years away from retirement he told me.